zeromq/netmq/docs/message.md

 ### Reading entire messages

-An easier way is to use the `ReceiveMessage()` method which gives you an object containing all the frames of the message.
+An easier way is to use the `ReceiveMultipartMessage()` method which gives you an object containing all the frames of the message.

     :::csharp
-    NetMQMessage message = client.ReceiveMessage();
+    NetMQMessage message = client.ReceiveMultipartMessage();
     Console.WriteLine("message.FrameCount={0}", message.FrameCount);
     Console.WriteLine("message[0]={0}", message[0].ConvertToString());
     Console.WriteLine("message[1]={0}", message[1].ConvertToString());